 Equally, if your resume isn’t strong enough and your experience isn’t communicated in the right way, then referrals won’t necessarily be a magic bullet.

 If you don’t have connections at the firm you’re hiring to, don’t worry.
 Many people are invited to interview every year without being referred.
 In fact, the former McKinsey consultant writing this article was one of those people!

 Remember that your resume is the most important factor in making an invitation to interview, so focus on getting this right above all.
-To make sure it clearly articulates why you’re a compelling candidate, head over to our Free Resume Courses here and make your application one the firms can’t ignore.
+To make sure it clearly articulates why you’re a compelling candidate, head over to our Free Resume Course here and make your application one the firms can’t ignore.